hmchen47/DataScience/Notes/a18f-TargetEnc.md

     ```

   + preparing the training dataset
-    + a good candidate for target encoding/: > 3000 categories
+    + a good candidate for target encoding: > 3000 categories
     + size of the dataset: over one-million rows
     + creating a 25\% split to train the target encoder